Potato time!

 Here’s how to start your potato patch or pot:

 • Potatoes prefer a deep, slightly acidic soil with good moisture levels.
-Before planting, enrich the soil first by digging in some Yates Thrive Natural Blood Bone with Seaweed which will add valuable organic matter to the soil, help to improve soil structure and attract earthworms and beneficial soil microorganisms.
+Before planting, enrich the soil first by digging in some Yates Thrive Natural Blood & Bone which will add valuable organic matter to the soil, help to improve soil structure and attract earthworms and beneficial soil microorganisms.

 • The potatoes will start to sprout in a few weeks and green stems and leaves will develop.

-• As green shoots emerge through the mulch after around a month, apply additional 15 cm layers of mulch and a sprinkling of more Yates Thrive Natural Blood Bone with Seaweed.
-Mulch protects the potatoes from sunlight (which turns potatoes green and inedible) and the increasing layers allow more stems and thus potatoes to develop up the stem.
+• As green shoots emerge through the mulch after around a month, apply an additional 15cm layer of soil, another sprinkling of Yates Thrive Natural Blood & Bone and more mulch on top.
+Mulch protects the potatoes from sunlight (which turns spuds green and inedible).
+Keep repeating this process, to cover the new shoots as they appear.
+The gradually increasing layers encourage longer stems to form in the extra depth of soil (which gets you a bigger crop of potatoes).

 • Keep the soil or potting mix consistently moist.

-• It takes around 4 months for potatoes to fully mature, with the appearance of flowers or the plant starting to yellow being indicators of them being ready to harvest.
+• It takes about 4 months for potatoes to fully mature.
+When flowers appear, or the plant starts to yellow that indicates they're ready to harvest.

-Impatient gardeners can harvest some tender baby potatoes a little earlier by gently feeling around under the mulch and removing individual spuds.
+Impatient gardeners can harvest some tender baby potatoes a little earlier by gently feeling around under the mulch and plucking out individual spuds.
+This sneaky method is called 'bandicooting'.

-A note on frost – if you live in a cold area, it’s important that the new potato stems are not exposed to frost, so delay planting so that stems emerge after the chance of frost has passed.
+A note on frost – if you live in a cold area, it’s important that the new potato stems aren't exposed to frost, so delay planting to make sure stems emerge after the chance of frost has passed.

 Tip: before planting, put seed potatoes into a well-lit (out of direct sunlight) spot for a few weeks so they develop small shoots (this process is called ‘chitting’).
 This helps to give potatoes a head start before they go in the ground.